Julian Bradley (politician): Controversies

 In July 2020, while running in the Republican primary for Wisconsin State Senate, the conservative opinion newspaper RightWisconsin alleged that Bradley and his campaign lied when he said that the online publication refused to publish an op-ed that he had submitted.
 Rather, the newspaper stated, they had suggested corrections to the Bradley op-ed, as they do with every op-ed that they publish.
 The original Bradley article made claims and assertions such as:

 "It's no coincidence that Planned Parenthood surgical clinics continue to be located primarily in overwhelmingly black neighborhoods."

 "Sincere black lives matter allies should eliminate the Sanger shrine to racism embodied in every Planned Parenthood today."

 When RightWisconsin offered corrections and substitutions for these largely speculative and unfounded claims and assertions, the Bradley campaign rejected the newspaper's suggestions, later falsely claiming that RightWisconsin rejected the op-ed outright.

 Personal life and family

 Julian Bradley is the youngest of three children.
-He lives in Franklin, Milwaukee County, Wisconsin.
+He lives in New Berlin, Wisconsin.